microsoft/vstest-docs/RFCs/0002-Test-Discovery-Protocol.md

 This note details the protocol improvements in the new dotnet-test integration with IDE's.
 The focus will be more on the delta with the older protocol and the breaking changes.

 ## Motivation
-These protocol changes provides the following improvements to dotnet-test:
+These protocol changes provide the following improvements to dotnet-test:
 * Ability to accept multiple containers
 * Consistent experience with the capabilities that vstest.console provides - Rocksteady adapter and Logger extensibility.